j-zimmermann/EMStimTools/README.rst

 Documentation
 -------------

-This code is more or less documented by the help of Sphinx.
+This code is documented by the help of Sphinx.
-For a good user experience, install sphinx of your machine and run
+For a good user experience, install sphinx on your machine and run

 .. code::

 	make latexpdf

-in the doc directory.
+in the `doc` directory.
 It will give you a good overview of the capabilities of this tool.
 Also, certain bugs ('features') are explained in case an error occurs during execution.

 Examples
 --------

 In the examples directory, a few published as well as unpublished examples are given.
 Please feel free to add some on your own!
-If paraview postprocessing scripts are present, they are to be found in the 'paraview' directory.